 A clear and convincing background to the research problem, showing the gaps in the current body of knowledge on the issue /phenomenon being investigated.
 Heavy reliance of empirical background to make the case and locate the study as unique, one with currency, and importance.
-Rationale for it clear.
-A clearly stated research problem.
+Rationale for it is a clearly stated research problem.
 The delineation of the research problem supports the formulation of appropriate (main and sub) research questions; aim and objectives / hypotheses.
 Consistency of the research question(s), aim and objectives/ hypotheses.
-The delimitation of the scope of the study.
-It is clear what you are (or are not) investigating.
+The delimitation of the scope of the study so that it is clear to the reader what you are (or are not) investigating.

 Clear statement of the significance or value of the study and why it's worth doing.
-The benefits clearly outlined and discussed.
-The contribution to the body of knowledge in the discipline (esp. for PhD).
-Operational definition of terms or variables fully laid out, with clear support in the literature for the way concepts are used.
-Outline of the chapters, with clear and adequate discussion outlining what each chapter covers.
+The contribution to the body of knowledge in the discipline (esp. for PhD) should be discussed.
+And the operational definition of the terms or variables should be fully laid out, with clear support in the literature for each concept used.
+Some studies have intellectual property value, and the property value should be discussed.
+Discuss the reciprocity value as appropriate.
+An outline of the chapters, showing what each chapter covers, is vital part of chapter 1.
+Each chapter should end with a summary.